Labeling Machinery

 Acrylic Adhesive

-Utilized with laser labels that are sensitive to pressure derived from high-strength acrylic polymers.
+Used with laser labels that rely on pressure-sensitive bonding, made from high-strength acrylic polymers.

 Adhesion